 - Preparation: Preparation is always done before an incident.
-Preparation involves documentation, highlighting who is involved in the response, the steps necessary for access to the system, and the management team responsible for providing authorization.
+Preparation involves documentation, highlighting who is involved in the response, the steps necessary for access to the system, and the management team responsible for providing authorisation.
 Any tools necessary for the response are also documented.

 - Identification: Knowing that an incident occurred requires proper monitoring and analysis.
 Subsequently, identifying the incident involves investigation into logs, audit trails, errors, authentication information, and firewall reports.

 - Containment: Quick containment of an attacker is critical.
 A good incident response team will stop the threat from persisting.
 It’s not unusual for a persistent attacker to have multiple backdoors in case of detection.
 The sooner a threat is detected, the more effective containment will be, and the less likely the attacker will be able to create additional backdoors.